From Content to Audience: A Multimodal Annotation Framework for Broadcast Television Analytics: Deployment and Audience Analytics

-\textbf{Inter-Cohort Divergence.} Figure~\ref{fig:gap_topics} reports the ten topics with the largest z-score gap across cohorts. \textit{Art and literature} produces a positive deviation among Young viewers while remaining negative for Adults and Seniors --- the clearest case of cohort-selective engagement.
-A gradient pattern characterizes \textit{Music}, \textit{Fitness and training}, and \textit{Sport - soccer}: deviations are negative across all cohorts but the magnitude of decline increases with age. \textit{Family and relationships} and \textit{Environment and climate} are associated with disengagement across all groups. \textit{Food and cooking} and \textit{Sport - others} act as shared thematic attractors, with generational differences in amplitude rather than direction.
+\textbf{Topic-level sensitivity and divergence.} Audience values are normalized intra-episode via per-cohort $z$-scores (Appendix~\ref{app:zscore}), so positive values indicate above-average engagement controlling for episode popularity and seasonality.
+Among the ten topics with the largest inter-cohort $z$-score gap, \emph{art and literature} is positive for Young viewers yet negative for Adults and Seniors---the clearest case of cohort-selective engagement.
+A gradient pattern characterizes \emph{music}, \emph{health and wellness}, and \emph{sports--football}: negative across cohorts, with the decline steepening with age. \emph{Family and relationships} and \emph{environment and climate} are associated with disengagement across all groups, while \emph{food and cooking} and \emph{sports--other} act as shared attractors that differ in amplitude rather than direction.